DANS-KNAW/easy-deposit-agreement-generator/docs/01_manual.md

 1. In `application.properties` set `pdf.script=localrun.sh`;
 2. In `localrun.sh` fill in the variables `USER_HOST` and `PRIVATE_KEY`.

-A `--sample` or `-s` flag can be added to the command line tool to signal that a 'sample agreement' needs to be created.
-This version of the agreement can be created when the DOI is not yet calculated.
+A `--preview` or `-p` flag can be added to the command line tool to signal that a 'preview agreement' needs to be created.
+This version of the agreement can be created when the deposit has net yet been submitted.
 Also in the title of the agreement it is clearly indicated that this version is a *sample*.

 ARGUMENTS
 ---------

-     -s, --sample    Indicates whether or not a sample agreement needs to be created -h, --help      Show help message
+     -p, --preview    Indicates whether or not the agreement is a preview -h, --help      Show help message
      -v, --version   Show version of this program

     trailing arguments:
-     dataset-id (required)     The ID of the dataset of which a agreement has to be created agreement-file (required)   The file location where the agreement needs to be stored
+     agreement-request-file (required) The json file with the metadata this agreement is build for agreement-file (required)   The file location where the agreement needs to be stored

 INSTALLATION AND CONFIGURATION